MariaSventeriki/MariaSventeriki/README.md

 ![](matrix.gif)

 # About me
-* I am a Junior full-stack web dev focusing on Frontend and the MERN stack with a passion for acting 🎭 and chocolate 🍫.
+* I am a Junior full-stack web dev focusing on Frontend with a passion for acting 🎭 and chocolate 🍫.
 * * Currently doing my Internship at Cleverlohn.

 # Tech tools